abronan/scaladock/README.md

 You could even migrate a full set of containers passing a `List[Container]` to the `>>>` method.
 In this case it might take some time so you need to control the success of the operation with a `Future` handled in its own execution context (`Actor`) to not block further processing.
 You should note that calling migrate on a Container blocks operations on it until `>>>` finishes its work of migration.

-###Pull and Attach

-Pull and Attach functions are normally done by hijacking the Http connection.
-As it is not a very clean way to do so, those commands are only available through **ssh**.
-You could thus instantiate an Actor listening on `Stdin`, `Stdout` or `Stderr` if you wish and calling actions on the container regarding the situation.

 ###Contributing